anruoyao/maria/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at
+Abusive, harassing, or other unacceptable behavior Report to the community leader responsible for implementation 2195299055@qq.com Email.
-@thatonecalculator on Codeberg,
-`@kainoa@firefish.social` on the Fediverse, or kainoa@t1c.dev via email.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the